argonne-lcf/user-guides/docs/ai-testbed/graphcore/profiling.md

 ### Host Computing Overhead

 It is essential that you also try to reduce the iterations on each run.
 For instance, by reducing the number of steps or the number of batches per step you can get a lighter execution profile.
-This will not only reduce the host computation overhead but will also speed up visualisation in the Graph Analyser.
+This will not only reduce the host computation overhead but will also speed up visualization in the Graph Analyser.

 ## Download PopVision